Charles W. Howard: The Charles W. Howard Santa Claus School

-When World War II started in 1941, finding men to fill the role of Santa became increasingly difficult.
+Since United States took part in World War II in 1941, finding men to fill the role of Santa became increasingly difficult.
 Some stores selected women with deep voices to play the part.
 Howard recalled one woman who was quite successful until customers started complaining about Santa's visits to the ladies' restroom.
 In an effort to supplement his school, he created a mail order course that failed miserably.
 Without Howard's physical presence to instill the Christmas spirit, it would not work.
 Men from across the country, from the Gulf of Mexico to the Canadian border, California to the east coast, ventured to Albion for training.
 If one store sent their Santas to school, it was almost guaranteed that their competitors would as well.
 When one particular chain store in Washington, D.C. sent their Santas four straight years, Howard asked the owner why they kept sending them each year.
 "I can't teach them any more."
 The owner replied that attending the Santa Claus School energized the men with the Christmas spirit, which became infectious throughout their stores.

 To add to the character of Santa, Howard designed his own suit that was "worthy of the character as he knew him."
 He was criticized for manufacturing an outfit that was double the price of any other and was told he would never sell them.
 The suits were made from the original pattern from 1937 made with French rabbit fur and had yak beards for the price of $85.
 By the 1960s, he was providing the biggest and best stores in the nation with Santa Suits.

 In 1944, Howard left McCurdy's Department Store in Rochester and entered the employ of Adam, Meldrum & Anderson in Buffalo, New York.
 He remained in that role until he suffered a nervous breakdown in 1948, collapsing on the job.